-39-year-old Annie ‘finally’ shaves off her beard, initially acting as a shield against transphobia and allowing her some limited privilege of the patriarchy.
-In the already sensitive and judgmental society we live in, COVID-19 now only further forces her to feel more exposed in public.
+Annabel Strange ‘finally’ shaves off her beard, initially acting as a shield against transphobia and allowing her some limited privilege of the patriarchy.

-30-year old Emma describes the existential sadness she felt when her voice broke in puberty.
-Whereupon she abandoned her passion for singing, and avoided social interaction as even speaking caused her immense emotional pain.
+Emma Ross shares her existential sadness when her voice broke in puberty and she abandoned her passion for singing.
 Now after more than 10 years she is undergoing her transition and starting to sing again.

 In the Bell is a project about a community coming together to speak candidly and unreservedly about intimate subjects for which society often provides little space.
 The production reflects our multitudes of existences and experiences, holding vulnerabilities and defiant resistance.
 In the bell aims to build discourse by showing different perspectives, using art as a creative means to seek common ground by inviting an honest discussion based on mutual respect, understanding and patience.
 We believe this is an important moment for addressing this topic as our collective societal isolation has meant all of us are having to deal with our understanding of self in new ways.